johnbillion/query-monitor/README.md

 ## Theme

  * Shows the template filename for the current request
- * Shows the complete template hierarchy for the current request (WordPress 4.7+)
+ * Shows the complete template hierarchy for the current request
  * Shows all template parts loaded or not loaded on the current request
  * Shows the available body classes for the current request
  * Shows the active theme name
+ * Fully supports block themes and full site editing (FSE)

 ## PHP Errors